iliyaML/naive-bayes-spam-detector/readme.md

 Demo: [Spam Detector](https://spamdetector.herokuapp.com/)

+Since this is a PWA, you can even install it on your phone!

 The model was trained using from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) which can be found [here](https://github.com/iliyaML/naive-bayes-spam-detector/blob/master/spam_collection.txt).

 Examples of the most common SMS scams in 2012: